wazuh/wazuh-documentation/source/proof-of-concept-guide/monitoring-docker.rst

 Configure your environment as follows to test the POC.

 #.
-Configure the Docker listener in the ``/var/ossec/etc/ossec.conf`` configuration file at the RHEL 7 Agent endpoint.
+Configure the Docker listener in the ``/var/ossec/etc/ossec.conf`` configuration file at the CentOS 8 Agent endpoint.

     .. code-block:: XML